 The International Institute of Leadership - www.peoples.org.il

-The International Institute has more than 50,000 Alumni from over 140 countries, many of whom have achieved key leadership positions in their native countries and have contributed to improving relations with Israel.
+The International Institute has more than 50,000 Alumni in over 140 countries, many of whom have achieved key leadership positions in their native countries and contributed to improving relations with Israel.